witnet/web3-jsonrpc-gateway/README.md

 Required environment variables:

 - `PORT`: listening port for the server.
 Can also be passed from command-line as first parameter.
-- `NETWORK_ID`: network id.
+- `NETWORK`: network id.
 Conflux providers currently supports: `1` for testnet, and `1029` for mainnet.
 - `PRIVATE_KEY`: the private key to use for generation the server's own wrapped wallet.
 - `PROVIDER_URL`: actual URL of the Web3 JSON-RPC provider.

 Optional environment variables:

-- `DEFAULT_GAS_LIMIT`: default gas limit to be used before signing a transaction, if not specified by the caller.
+- `CONFLUX_GAS_LIMIT`: default gas limit to be used before signing a transaction, if not specified by the caller.
-- `DEFAULT_GAS_PRICE`: default gas price to be used before signing a transaction, if not specified by the caller.
+- `CONFLUX_GAS_PRICE`: default gas price to be used before signing a transaction, if not specified by the caller.
 - `LOG_LEVEL`: max log level to be traced, can be any of the following: `error`, `warn`, `info`, `http`, `verbose`, `debug`, `silly`.
 If not specified, `verbose` will apply.

 ### Generic destination providers: